Donation, Selling, and Recycling, Local:

 how to donate.

-Got Books? - They will pick up your unwanted books, and they are not picky.
+Big-Hearted Books and Clothing, Inc. - They will pick up your unwanted books and textiles, and they are not picky.

 Staples - They will recycle your old electronics and computer components for free or cheap.